openshift-labs/lab-build-an-operator/workshop/content/creating-an-etcd-cluster/04-deleting-the-etcd-cluster.md

 You should be returned to the list of `etcd` clusters, which should now be empty.

 What this has done is delete the `EtcdCluster` resource called `example`.
 That will in turn trigger the `etcd` operator to delete the deployment of the cluster.
-This is because the reconciliation process will deem that you no longer want the cluster by virtue of deleting the `EtcdCluster` resource.
+This is because the reconciliation process will deem that you no longer want the cluster by virtue of having deleted the `EtcdCluster` resource.